 Monitor your brand, industry and competition, see how Twitter users are interacting with your Twitter account, and track events, conferences and campaigns.
 The TweetReach Tracker makes it possible to comprehensively track any topic on Twitter in real time, as the conversation unfolds.

-- Monitor unlimited tweets*
+- Monitor all the tweets about your topics

 - Watch trends develop over hours, days and weeks (no time limit)

 - Tweets are streamed directly from Twitter to our servers in real time

 - Follow daily trends for KPIs like reach, exposure, tweets and contributors

 - Drill into time periods to see analysis of historical data

 - Measure engagement all the way down to the tweet level with retweet and reply statistics

 - Learn which tweets have the most retweets and the highest exposure

 - Discover your advocates and influencers with amplification ratings and Klout scores